timflyio/tlsproxy/README.md

 See [proxy pilot](https://github.com/timflyio/proxypilot) for an example that uses tlsproxy as a sidecar so that the shell container does not have access to the real github token but can still use the `gh` client to make github API requests.

+## Notes

+Tlsproxy proxies through another proxy to a single target, but it could easily be made to proxy to several targets based on the SNI and Host header field, with a different sealed secret for each target.